pdumpa08/IntelliHub-Mk.1/README.md

 The IntelliHub-Mk.1 is a USB Hub designed for people who need more than just that one old USB C slot on your laptop/board.
 It offers increased functionality in a travel-friendly form factor.
 I made this project specifically because I am one of the people such a product would appeal to (I have a Macbook Air with not one, but two! whole USB C slots).
 Recently, while at Undercity (the hackathon), I realized a lot of hardware components still utilize USB A cables and that the lack of a hub was limiting me.
 This project is my attempt to solve that issue.

+I'll be putting stuff together with some heatset inerst and M3 screws I have at home.

 ![Full Product Render with PCB](https://github.com/pdumpa08/IntelliHub-Mk.1/blob/main/assets/Full_PCB.png?raw=true)

 ## PCB Design